Master-Chen-Xin-Qi/Master-Chen-Xin-Qi.github.io/_pages/about.md

 # 👨‍💻 About me

-I am Xinqi Chen, a fourth-year Ph.D student in Department of Computer Science and Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), advised by Professor [Guangtao Xue](https://scholar.google.com/citations?user=vTC9TSQAAAAJ&hl=zh-CN&oi=ao).
+I am Xinqi Chen, a fourth-year Ph.D student in Department of Computer Science and Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), advised by Professor [Guangtao Xue](https://scholar.google.com/citations?user=vTC9TSQAAAAJ&hl=zh-CN&oi=ao) and Professor [Yichao Chen](https://scholar.google.com/citations?user=LdNIR90AAAAJ).
 I have been an intern with the Alibaba Innovative Research (AIR) program at Alibaba Cloud since 2022, advised by Researcher [Erci Xu](https://scholar.google.com/citations?user=7Yc6A1QAAAAJ&hl=zh-CN&oi=ao).
 Now I am a visiting student in the Department of Computer Science and Engineering at The Chinese University of Hong Kong, advised by Professor [Patrick P. C. Lee](https://scholar.google.com.hk/citations?user=gyRtVVEAAAAJ&hl=zh-CN&oi=ao).

 My current research interest focuses on scheduling and resource management in modern data centers, cold start optimization for VD image, and reliability for systems.
 I have been working on designing efficient schedulers for various components of distributed storage systems, including archival storage and block storage.
-Before that, I was involved in the research of mobile computing and wireless sensing, and I have done research on current signal attack on smart speakers and magnetic signal side channel attack.
+Before that, I was involved in the research of mobile computing and wireless sensing, and I have done research on current signal attack on power supplies and magnetic signal side channel attack.
 <!-- Find my CV [here](cv/resume.pdf). -->

 # 📖 Educations